TalimaVale/BeastieBot/readme.md

       - `!awesomeness` Tells you how much awesomeness you have
       - `!uptime` Tells you how long the stream has been running
       - `!raidready` Joins you into the active chat raid team, if there is one
-      - `!loyalty` A hidden command that tells you about the loyalty points
+      - `!loyalty` or `!info` A hidden command that tells you what awesomeness is for
       - `!<stream info>` Tells you about `<stream info>` &mdash; Configurable by the broadcaster in the [settings.ini]
       - `!<custom command trigger>` Tells you about `<custom command trigger>` if it's set up as a custom command
     - For moderators